 Word count: 800 – 1,200.

 Since some art events, particularly biennial art fairs, do not lend themselves well to reviews, we created the Report section, which does not necessarily include critique but more descriptive accounts of the event.
-Writing by show organizers or participants also fall under the aegis of Reports.
+Writing by show organizers or participants, which would present conflicts of interest for any critical review, also fall under the aegis of Reports.

 Word count: 600 – 1,200.

 Practical advice tips for collectors, artists, or other people engaged in the arts are very much welcome.
-Subjects covered so far include: appraising, caring for feathers, photographing art, building free online art portfolio, and copyright law.
+Subjects covered so far include appraising, caring for feathers, photographing art, building free online art portfolios, and copyright law.

 Word count: 1,000 – 1,400, two pages.